Tiki - an e-commerce platform founded by Vietnamese people plans to IPO in the US in 2025. (Source: Investment Newspaper) |

 This achievement has helped Indonesia have the 4th strongest stock exchange globally to date, behind only China, the US and the United Arab Emirates (UAE).

-Southeast Asian companies are thriving and are likely to go beyond their domestic borders to pursue cross-border IPOs.
+Southeast Asian companies are thriving and are able to go beyond their domestic borders to pursue cross-border IPOs.
 This is driven by a number of factors including expectations of premium valuations, improved liquidity, industry compatibility and investor familiarity with certain sectors.
 Global stock exchanges are paying more attention to Southeast Asian companies.

 “Companies considering going public may have some commercial objectives in mind.
-While regional stock exchanges may have devised various policies to attract listed companies, the direct impact of these policies on companies’ listing decisions is limited,” said Tay Hwee Ling.
+While regional stock exchanges may have devised various policies to attract listed companies, the direct impact of these policies on companies’ listing decisions is limited,” said Ms Tay Hwee Ling.

 Accordingly, investors will determine how to allocate capital based on their strategy and how they view the market.
 Governments in the region recognize the value of attractive stock markets as part of the overall financial services ecosystem and must continuously adapt to changes in global capital markets.